InvictusGraphics/Invictus_Templates/README.md

-Soartex_Renovated
+Invictus Texturepack
 =================

-Soartex, by Shoeboxam, Goldbattle and Soar49
+Created by Shoeboxam, Goldbattle and Soar49